jerbarnes/nordial/word_level/guidelines.md

 These are the guidelines for the word-based part of the NorDial annotation project.
 We aim to mark interesting tokens and sub-tokens in tweets, based on an earlier, sentence-based round of annotation.
 Sentences that were classified as "dialectal", as opposed to "bokmål" or "nynorsk", will then be subject to this word-level annotation.

-One thing to note is that in some cases where there is some subjective judgement involved, we want to focus on the *dialectal* impact a word has.
+One thing to note is that in some cases where there is some subjective judgment involved, we want to focus on the *dialectal* impact a word has.
 Annotating variation in this way is difficult, and some times there are no clear lines between dialect and non-dialect.

 Note that our definitions of bokmål and nynorsk are quite strict.
 They are defined through the two official dictionaries "bokmålsordboka" and "nynorskordboka".
 Any inflection, conjugation or lemma that is not present there is seen as dialectal.
 This includes riksmål-like formulations.
 However, this does not mean that nothing within these norms contribute to our understanding of a writer's dialect.
 In cases where there are several choices of form, some of these might be more marked than others.
 See the label *marked* below for more information.